Aziz-Ayadi/Data_Science_Salary_Estimator_Project/README.md

 ## EDA

 I looked at the distributions of the data and the value counts for the various categorical variables.
-Below are a few highlights from the pivot tables.
+Below are a few highlights from the pivot tables.<br>
 <img src='eda_process.png'>

 ## Model Building